tomcritchlow/tomcritchlow.github.io/wiki/drafts/2021-01-26-tokenized-essays.md

 Where every post is free to read but every essay is an NFT - tradeable and ownable.
 It's the same kind of idea of hype vs value - but skewed in some interesting ways.

-But where this gets really interesting is when you add the pre-sale component that Jon is pioneering.
+But where this gets really interesting is when you add the pre-sale component that John is pioneering.
 Then you get something like this:

 ![](/images/tokenized-presale-2.png)